 First of all we must say that in our home we have quite efficient windows so we haven’t been able to apply this solution yet.

 Still, given the research we have made this seems to be the best option for those who cannot afford to change their windows.

 Thermal window film companies state that their products may reduce the heat loss, reject solar heat and reduce solar glare so apart from supporting with electricity or gas consumption, there are additional benefits.

-As we cannot set back our thermostat if we our house is continuously leaking heat, the thermal window film very much seems the cheapest and most cost effective solution
+We cannot set back our thermostat if we our house is continuously leaking heat so the thermal window film very much seems the cheapest and most cost effective solution.

 It has been estimated that around 25% of all the heat loss from an average house is lost by draughts so looking after draught proofing windows and doors has a big influence on reducing energy consumption.

 We used to rent a very inefficient house and we very much know about draughts.

 A door draught excluder is a strip that is attached to the bottom of the door to reduce or eliminate the gap between the door and the floor.

 If you don’t have the budget to buy a more efficient door, a door draught excluder is the most cost efficient solution for you.